mhjmaas/quarkus-workshop/README.md

 2. Now try and run the application using `./mvnw compile quarkus:dev` It should run without errors
 3. Add the provided CORSFilter.
 This allows request from everywhere.
 (I have found the declarative Quarkus cors settings do not work really well)
 4. Now comes your assignment.
 Create the application by yourself.
 You need to do this by following these steps:
    - Create a model file: Todo.java with 2 properties: "id" and "option".
+No magic here, its a POJO with the following requirements:
+     - Includes a no-arg constructor
+     - Includes a constructor for both id and option
+     - Has getters and setters for both id and option
+     - Has an overridden "public boolean equals(Object obj)" method as well as an overridden "public int hashCode()" method. (tip: use Objects.equals and Objects.hash)
    - Create a service file: TodoService.java which will have add, remove, list and removeAll operations using the Todo model.
 Also, just save the data in a List<Todo> in the service for now.
-(Which is a dumb thing to do, I know)
+(Which is a dumb thing to do, I know) Use @ApplicationScoped on the class to make it injectable.
-   - Modify the TodosResource to inject the TodoService and add rest operations using the following paths:
+   - Modify the TodosResource to inject the TodoService (tip: @Inject) and add rest operations using the following paths:
-     - GET / -> List all todos
+     - GET / -> List all todos (tip: @GET)
-     - POST / -> Add the provided todo
+     - POST / -> Add the provided todo (tip: @POST)
-     - DELETE /{id} -> Remove the todo with the specified id.
+     - DELETE /{id} -> Remove the todo with the specified id. (tip: @DELETE @PATH("{id}") -> with @PathParam("id"")
-     - DELETE / -> remove all todos
+     - DELETE / -> remove all todos  (tip: @DELETE)
 5. You should be able to test your application by using postman or curl or whatever to fire of requests to your http://localhost:8080/todos/ endpoint
+6. Remove the test files for now, this workshop is not about unit testing, however important it may be. :)
-6. When you have tested your application locally, then create a new github repo for your application and commit and push it to this repo.
+7. When you have tested your application locally, then create a new github repo for your application and commit and push it to this repo.
-7. Use the skills learned in Lab 1 (from point 8) to create a native deployment for your todos api in openshift.
+8. Use the skills learned in Lab 1 (from point 8) to create a native deployment for your todos api in openshift.
-8. Test and see if your application works in openshift by using postman.
+9. Test and see if your application works in openshift by using postman.
 (Do not forget to create a route or you will not be able to connect)

 ## Lab 3: Deploying a sexy ui to make use of your api.